mo-azfar/OTRS-Config-Item-Notification/README.md

 	- Set ci deployment state to something else

-2. For debug purpose, you may run the command via the console first.
+2. Do run the command via the console first to see mandatory and optional parameter.

 		otrs@shell > bin/otrs.Console.pl Maint::ITSM::Configitem::CIExpiringDateV2

-Example:

-	otrs@shell > bin/otrs.Console.pl Maint::ITSM::Configitem::CIExpiringDateV2 --class Computer --class Hardware
-	--date-field WarrantyExpirationDate --depl-state Production --depl-state Planned
-	--depl-state-after Review --check-period 1 --queue Raw

 	WHERE,
+	--class ... (--class ...)      - Specify the config item class which this check should be perform.
+(Accept multiple class) --depl-state ... (--depl-state ...) - Specify the config item deployment state which this check should be perform.
+(Accept multiple deployment state)
+	--date-field ...               - Specify the config item date field name that determine expiring date.
+	--check-period ...             - Specify the lookup range (from 0 to 3) in month.
+0 = current month, 1 = next 1 month, 2 = next 2 month, 3 = next 3 month
-	--class Computer			#search for ci in mention class --date-field WarrantyExpirationDate	#ci date field name that hold expiring date value --depl-state Production			#also search for ci in specific deployment state --depl-state-after Review		#specify the ci deployment state to be set after the check.
+	--depl-state-after ...         - Specify the config item deployment state to be set after the check.
-	--check-period 1			#specify the lookup range (from 1 to 3) in month.
-	--queue Raw			#Optional.
-Specify the queue name where the reminder ticket should be create.
+	[--queue ...]                  - Ticket will be create in the mention queue if this parameter is being used

 3. Enable and configure a new custom cron at System Configuration > Daemon::SchedulerCronTaskManager::Task###Custom1